-"MiFID II" means the Markets in Financial Instruments Directive, effective from 3 January 2018, or the statutory equivalent thereof, which forms part of UK law by virtue of the EUWA, as applicable;
+MiFID II means the Markets in Financial Instruments Directive, effective from 3 January 2018, or the statutory equivalent thereof, which forms part of UK law by virtue of the EUWA, as applicable.

-"Net Accumulation Shares" accumulation shares which are net paying shares;
+Net Accumulation Shares means accumulation shares which are net paying shares.

-"Net Asset Value" or "NAV" the value of the Scheme Property less the liabilities of the Company as calculated in accordance with the Company's Instrument;
+Net Asset Value or NAV means the value of the Scheme Property less the liabilities of the Company as calculated in accordance with the Company's Instrument.

-"Net Income Shares" income shares which are net paying shares;
+Net Income Shares means income shares which are net paying shares.

-"Net paying shares" shares (of whatever class) of the Company as may be in issue from time to time and in respect of which income allocated thereto is credited periodically to capital (in the case of accumulation shares) or distributed periodically to the holders thereof (in the case of income shares) in either case in accordance with the relevant tax law net of any tax deducted or accounted for by the Company;
+Net Paying Shares means shares (of whatever class) of the Company as may be in issue from time to time and in respect of which income allocated thereto is credited periodically to capital (in the case of accumulation shares) or distributed periodically to the holders thereof (in the case of income shares) in either case in accordance with the relevant tax law net of any tax deducted or accounted for by the Company.

-"OEIC Regulations" the Open-Ended Investment Companies Regulations 2001;
+OEIC Regulations means the Open-Ended Investment Companies Regulations 2001, as amended.

-"OTC derivative" over-the-counter derivative;
+OTC derivative means over-the-counter derivative.

-"Scheme Property" the property of the Company to be given to the Depositary for safe-keeping, as required by the FCA Regulations;
+Scheme Property means the property of the Company to be given to the Depositary for safe-keeping, as required by the FCA Regulations.

-"Share Class" in relation to shares, means (according to the context) a particular class or classes of share as described in Section 4; and
+Share Class means a particular class of shares as described in Section 4.